TUM-Dev/NavigaTUM/README.md

   the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/TUM-Dev/navigatum/main/openapi.yaml)
   or other similar [OpenAPI tools](https://openapi.tools/).

+> [!NOTE]
-Note: The API is still under development, and we are open to Issues, Feature Requests or Pull Requests.
+> The API is still under development, and we are open to Issues, Feature Requests or Pull Requests.

 ## Getting started